An elite commando is captured behind enemy lines, tortured & interrogated.

 He had moved the dials constantly as he had asked his questions, terminating my activation process every time I mentally initiated it.
-Wave after wave of excruciating pain shot through my brain from the cold steel caressing my temple every time he moved his dials to punish my insolent silence.
+Wave after wave of excruciating pain shot through my brain, from the cold steel caressing my temple, every time he moved his dials to punish my insolent silence.

 Catatonia would set in when pain exceeded my tolerance thresholds, and he would inject me with dopamine to bring me back.
 Then the questioning would resume again.
 And with it, the searing pain.
-Pain flowed seamlessly into my head through the cold steel and did not let me concentrate.
+Pain - which flowed seamlessly into my head through the cold steel and did not let me concentrate.

 I was almost broken, but that worried him too.
 Vegetables can’t answer questions.
 He had to give me time.
 Time enough to let me comprehend his questions and answer him.
 But never enough to let me concentrate and activate my defenses.

 Yet, he had no way of knowing how much time was too much for me.
 He was watching me intently, weighing up his options.

 I suddenly sensed his dilemma.
 It struck me physically like a stroke of lightning, and inspired me in a flash.
 He was dithering.
 This was my opportunity.

 I shook my head to clear it again and initiated neuro activation.
 It faltered.